temporalio/documentation/docs/concepts/what-is-a-retry-policy.md

 ### Custom Retry Policy

 To use a custom Retry Policy, provide it as an options parameter when starting a Workflow Execution or Activity Execution.
-Only certain scenarios merit starting a Workflow Execution with a custom Retry Policy, such as:
+Only certain scenarios merit starting a Workflow Execution with a custom Retry Policy, such as the following:

 - A [Temporal Cron Job](/docs/concepts/what-is-a-temporal-cron-job) or some other stateless, always-running Workflow Execution that can benefit from retries.
 - A file-processing or media-encoding Workflow Execution that downloads files to a host.